 Chad Baumer's journey to architectural photography

-Chad Baumer, man with camera around his neck in a glass room Since childhood, Chad Baumer knew he was going to be an architectural photographer.
+Since childhood, Chad Baumer knew he was going to be an architectural photographer.
 There was something about immersing himself in unique spaces that ignited his imagination.
 Place has a way of doing that.

 Through his lens, Chad discovered he could capture environments and their stories in his artwork.
 Encapsulating a moment and place in time forever.